splitio/fullstory-events-2-split/README.md

 Clone the repository in an empty directory.

-Inside the directory created, copy your API keys (carefully) into:
+Inside the directory created, copy your API keys (carefully) into files with the following names:

  - *SPLIT_API_KEY* (server-side API key for your desired environment)
  - *FULLSTORY_API_KEY* (I used admin)